 Diversity and inclusion are absolute necessities in today’s business market.
-They’re more than just trends – they help businesses to stay more competitive and reach out to parts of the market that might not otherwise be served.
-It’s important that the drive for diversity and inclusivity is not limited to the upper levels of a company.
+Having people of all orientation, creed, and background as representatives is going to bring you a proper perspective and the best talent available.
+Similarly, inclusivity movements are more than just trends – they help businesses to stay more competitive and reach parts of the market that might not otherwise be served.
+It is important that the drive for diversity and inclusivity is not limited to the upper levels of a company.
 Instead, it must be shared across all levels of employment.
-If you’re looking to increase the buy-in for these topics, it’s a good idea to start looking at conducting diversity and inclusion activities in the workplace.
+If you are looking to increase the buy-in for these topics, it’s a good idea to start looking at conducting diversity and inclusion activities in the workplace alongside best-hiring practices.
 Doing so can have a huge impact on the way your employees look at your business’ initiatives.

 This activity will require two volunteers.
 The two volunteers will stand in front of the rest of the facing one another.
 Once the volunteers are in place, the rest of the group will call out things that might signify that one person is different from the other.
 They might call out items like where a person is from, an individual’s hair color, or even a person’s religion.
 When the two people have a difference, they take a step apart.
 When they have similarities, though, they will step back together.
 During most sessions, the employees will repeatedly move away from one another before moving back together.